gkoi00/Minesweeper/README.md

 # Minesweeper
- A minesweeper game in javafx
+ A minesweeper game in javafx.

+ ## Dependances

+ * java 19.0.2
+ * javafx 19.0.2.1